adriabama06/SUPIR-extended/README.md

 ```
 The gradio will be avilabe at IP:6688

+Todo:
+- [ ] Use OpenAI client to generate image captions
+- [ ] Use Flux to generate images
+- [ ] Use Flux Kontext also?

 # Ultra Advanced SUPIR App With So Many Features and 1-Click Install

 ## Download and use : https://www.patreon.com/posts/99176057